UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2022-09-08-requirement.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 The **Master of Data Science in Health (MDSH)** applicants are expected to fulfill the minimum requirements for admission to the Fielding School of Public Health.
-Early applications are encouraged.
 Prospective students are encouraged to attend an information session or contact us for an admissions consultation.

-## Admission Requirement
+## Admission Requirements

 * **Resume/CV**: Full-time work experience is not required.